Best Health Insurance Options for Early Retirees (Pre-Medicare)

 Key Takeaways for Pre-Medicare Insurance

-• ACA Marketplace Plans Shine: The ACA offers affordable early retirement health insurance options, with subsidies slashing premiums based on income.
+• ACA Marketplace Plans Shine: The ACA offers affordable pre-Medicare coverage, with subsidies slashing premiums based on income.

 • Subsidies Save Big: Many early retirees qualify for premium tax credits, sometimes reducing premiums to $0.